rnabioco/cellrangerAWS/README.md

 ### AWS documentation

 This tutorial will require you to interact with several AWS portals.
-Please review the basic documentation for the following portals:
+Review the basic documentation for the following portals:

 * [Simple Storage Service (S3)](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)